omatrot/EFCoreEDMXPowerTools/README.md

+This project is currently on hold as I've lost my husband.

 # EF Core EDMX Power Tools

 A simple CLI tool to generate an EF Core context and related entities from an existing EDMX file.